Haunted Apartment Stairwell That Loses One Floor a Year

 The next landing read “6.”

+I stepped closer.
 Between the third and sixth floors, faint outlines marked where doors had once been.
-Scratches scarred the walls at shoulder height.
-The air smelled like paper sealed too long in darkness.
+Scratches scarred the walls at shoulder height, as if something had been moved out in a hurry.

 When I stopped, they stopped.